nihr43/docs/lxd/lxd_on_alpine.md

 _challenges_

 lxd's dqlite raft implementation is quite unstable at the moment in comparison to my experiences with etcd, swarm, cockroachdb.
-There are a number of open issues in github right now related to database errors and quorum loss.
+There are a number of open issues in github right now related to database errors and quorum loss.  _update: post v3.20, I've had much better experiences_

 Kernel parameters required by contained applications must be managed on the physical host, requiring coordination between whoever is running the cluster and whoever is running the applications.